If someone asked you to close your eyes and image the face of the person(s) you most loved in the world, could you do that?

 All grand questions we are increasingly closing in on.

 I am a romantic reductionist, inomorphic monist, and on some days lean towards the electromagnetic integration of information (riding on a framework of emergent nonlinear dynamical systems without need for quantum addendums) as the most likely explanation for consciousness.
 I work at the intersection of artificial intelligence (AI), machine learning, neural and neuromorphic engineering, and computational neuroscience.
 My ultimate goal is to understand human thought processes and consciousness better.
+I am particularly interested in the human mind as distinct from the tissue of the brain from a mathematical and physical perspective.
 I construct artificial neural networks (ANNs) that in many cases mimic the neurobiology of the brain.
-I also develop machine learning algorithms and ANNs in the hopes of generating tools that can be of benefit when applied to some of the most pressing problems that humanity faces.
+I also develop algorithms (deep learning, generative pre-trained transformers, custom models using a topological foundation) in the hopes of generating tools that can be of benefit when applied to some of the most pressing problems that humanity faces.

 Currently, I am only accepting projects based on prior recommendation from those I have already worked with, but I will be adding some information for interested researchers.
 I apologize, as I have been a bit slow to update this page, and will try to add to it in the months ahead.
 Stay tuned and thanks for your patronage!